-On August 6, 2019 the City corresponded with you regarding overlapping records.
-Some of the records you requested overlapped with previous access to information requests submitted by you for 221 Winnipeg St. N. Duplicate records already provided to you in response to previous requests were not provided with this request.
+As per previous correspondence provided to you August 6, 2019, some of the records you're requesting may overlap previous access to information requests submitted by you for 221 Winnipeg St. N. in which records were provided to you.
+Since overlapping may occur for this request, the City will not be providing duplicates of records already provided to you in previous requests.